 - Contact the NECC Public Safety Department 978-556-3333, Haverhill Police 978-373-1212, Lawrence Police 978-794-5900 or dial 9-1-1, the Title IX Coordinator, a trusted friend, or local rape crisis center YWCA of Greater Lawrence 24 hr hotline (877) 509-9922, YWCA North Shore Rape Crisis Center 24 hr hotline (800) 922-8772, Boston Area Rape Crisis Center (BARCC) 24/7 Hotline: (800) 841-8371.

 - If you contact the police, while you are waiting try not to shower, douche, wash, smoke or change clothes in any way as there may be evidence that can be preserved.

 - Do not throw away torn clothing or straighten up the area where the assault took place.
 These may also provide evidence.

-- The officer arriving will need information regarding the location of the offense, a description of the suspect and any vehicle involved.
-The police want to find the assailant as soon as possible.
+- The officer will ask where the assault took place, for a description of the suspect and for a description of any vehicle involved.
+The police will want to find the assailant as soon as possible.